kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 ## Interlude

 The first step to adding Drag and Drop support is to write create a Drag Item object.
-This represents the data that you want to drag.
+This represents the item that you want to drag - which in our example of Pet Finder, would be our pet.

 A drag item is a small wrapper around an item provider.
-An item provider is the brains behind the operation - it knows how to convert your data into different formats of data.
+An item provider is the brains behind the operation - it knows how to convert your item into different data formats.

-For now, we're going to start simple, and we'll create an Item Provider that can export our pets as a simple string, with the name of the pet.
+For now, we're going to start simple, and we'll create an Item Provider that can export our pet as a simple string, with the name of the pet.

 ### Code

-I'll open PetsDataStore.swift, and import MobileCoreServices.
+I'll start by opening PetsDataStore.swift, and import MobileCoreServices.
 This is required to use a UTI type enumeration that I'll need in a second.

 ```
 import MobileCoreServices